WannaBe-GameDev/WannaBe-GameDev/README.md

 # 👋 Hi, I'm Jonathan Mathew John a Wannabe Game Dev :)
 ---

-🌟  ##I'm a passionate Computer Science graduate with a deep love for technology and an endless curiosity to keep learning.
-I love problem solving and am passionate about **building software**##
+## 🌟 I'm a passionate Computer Science graduate with a deep love for technology and an endless curiosity to keep learning.
+I love problem solving and am passionate about **building software**

-🎓 **Bachelor of Technology in Computer Science and Engineering**
-Jain (Deemed-to-be University), Bengaluru
+🎓 **Comp Sci Undergrad** from  Jain (Deemed-to-be University), Bengaluru

 💼 **Currently Interning at:** Broadridge India
 💻 **Exploring:** Web Development, Artificial Intelligence, Machine Learning & Deep Learning